Brad King (actor)

-Brad King (born Jack Oliver Watt, November 23, 1917 – November 1, 1991) was an American actor.
+Brad King (born Jack Oliver Watt; November 23, 1917 – November 1, 1991) was an American actor.
 He is best known for briefly playing Hopalong Cassidy's sidekick, Johnny Nelson, in five of the Hoppy films.
-He was drafted into the U.S. Army in 1941 before he could complete his sixth Cassidy film.

 King was born on a ranch in Lander County, Nevada.
 After his father's death and his mother's remarriage, the family moved to a ranch in Bountiful, Utah.
+He had two younger brothers.
 At age 20, he worked as wagon boss for a ranch in Nye County, Nevada.
 He also won prizes in rodeo competition.
+He was drafted into the U.S. Army in 1941 before he could complete his sixth Cassidy film.